wheaney/breezy-desktop/README.md

 * [Breezy Vulkan](#breezy-vulkan) primarily for gaming but would work with pretty much any application that uses Vulkan rendering.

 ## Breezy GNOME
-Breezy GNOME is a virtual workspace solution for Linux desktops that use the GNOME desktop environment (supports GNOME versions 42-46 on an x86_64 system); see [non-GNOME setup](#non-gnome-setup) if you want to try it without a GNOME desktop environment.
+Breezy GNOME is a virtual workspace solution for Linux desktops that use the GNOME desktop environment supports GNOME versions 42-46; see [non-GNOME setup](#non-gnome-setup) if you want to try it without a GNOME desktop environment.
 It currently supports one virtual monitor and multiple physical monitors, but it will soon support multiple virtual monitors.
 See [upcoming features](#upcoming-features) for more improvements on the horizon.

 ### GNOME Setup